JasonBock/AutoDeconstruct/docs/Design.md

 ```
 namespace Models;

+// TODO: This name would have to be unique,
+// otherwise it may collide with an existing type name.
 public static class PersonExtensions
 {
 	public static void Deconstruct(this Person self, out Guid id, out string name, out uint age)